• Skip to primary navigation

 Screen Shot 2016-08-29 at 9.57.07 PM4th Place, Season 5.
 Pre-Season Rank: 6

-First, instead of entering in some form of neon vinyl fantasy like she did in Season 5, she wears a subtler neon executive realness look that’s a clear callback to the runway in the episode where she was eliminated.
+First, instead of entering in some form of neon vinyl fantasy like she did in Season 5, Detox wears a subtler neon executive realness look.
+It’s a clear callback to the runway in the episode where she was eliminated.
 There’s no need to blow a runway-caliber outfit on her entrance look.
 Afterwards, she is a standout in the workroom and hilarious in her interview segments.

 Screen Shot 2016-08-29 at 10.04.06 PMDespite the awesome performance, I wasn’t surprised Ru skipped putting this Detox in the top group over Minj’s boring song.
 On one hand, Detox’s fashion was a little unremarkable.
 On the other, why even bother?
 It’s clear Detox is amongst the front-runners along with Katya and Alaska – there’s no need to make it so plain in the first episode.
 Thus, Detox was safe – along with both Katya and Alaska.